 Creating an agenda makes a lot of sense for more traditional office meetings, but what about less formal situations, like coffee meetings where an agenda wouldn’t really be appropriate?
-In those situations, while you may not want to have a piece of paper or laptop out with a line by line discussion list in front of you, it is even more important to know what you want to get out of the meeting.
-Coffee meetings are often meet and greets or networking opportunities, but what does that mean exactly?
-Which brings me to my next point…
+In those situations, while you may not want to have a piece of paper or laptop out with a line-by-line discussion list in front of you, it is even more important to know what you want to get out of the meeting.
+Coffee meetings are often meet and greet or networking opportunities, but what does that mean exactly?
+This brings me to my next point…

 4. Ask yourself WHY before making or accepting a meeting request

 When my role in my company first transitioned to business development I knew that it was important in my role to meet people so I set up tons of coffee meetings.
 I knew these were smart/interesting/awesome people who I wanted to know, but I would leave many of the meetings with no clear actions and just a vague sense that perhaps I was missing something.
 The meetings were not a total waste of time since I had many wonderful conversations, but I think that the time could have been better spent.

 I didn’t really have a concrete answer for WHY I was meeting with them.

 Over the years, as I have become more intentional with my time, and in turn how I treat other’s time.
 This means I am more discerning about the meetings I request or accept.
 For each meeting I ask: